bowenyu066/bowenyu066.github.io/_posts/2025-07-15-cutedsl-notes.md

 ![Logical Division (contd.)](/images/posts/cutedsl-notes/logical-divide-2.png)

 Logical divisions successfully reorganize and regroup the original blocks.
 However, if we want to pick out one specific block, we still need to traverse and slice the 2D matrix both in the row and column directions, which is not convenient.
-This is where the **zipped division** comes in: it *zips* the blocks within each group together and arranges them in a 1D array.
+This is where the **zipped division** comes in: it *zips* the blocks within each group together and arranges them in a 1D array (strictly speaking, arranges them in the first mode).
 After zipped division, if we want to pick out the $$n$$-th block, we can simply access the $$n$$-th column of the zipped division tensor, as shown in the picture below.

 ![Zipped Division](/images/posts/cutedsl-notes/zipped-divide.png)